Kompany and Sahin: Big new jobs at Bayern and Dortmund – DW – 08/22/2024

 Once those options were exhausted, the dethroned champions turned to the Belgian, who had just been relegated from the Premier League with Burnley, whom he took over the season before.

-"For me it is not so important that everyone is convinced of me beforehand – but afterwards by my work on the pitch," the former Manchester City defender said on his unveiling, in acknowledgment of his position.
+"For me it is not so important that everyone is convinced of me beforehand — but afterwards by my work on the pitch," the former Manchester City defender said.

 It was Burnley's swashbuckling promotion season that presumably won Kompany admirers in Munich.
-The 38-year-old had learned from the very best in City coach Pep Guardiola, a former title-winning Bayern boss.
+The 38-year-old had learned from the very best with City coach Pep Guardiola, a former title-winning Bayern boss.

 Playing style the attraction